tock/tock-www/_posts/2026-07-13-talking-tock-64.md

 One challenge with doing field-by-field struct initialization is that _every_ field in the struct **must** be initialized before calling `MaybeUninit::assume_init()`, or the assume init call is unsafe.
-For small structs (i.e., with say fewer than five fields), it is fairly straightforward to ensure that all fields have been initialized.
-However, for something like Tock's standard PCB, there are roughly 25 fields.
-It is difficult during code review to ensure all fields are initialized.
-Also, potentially more problematically, if a new field is ever added to the PCB struct, that field _must_ be initialized as well.
-Yet, Rust does not automatically track that every field is initialized and no error will be generated, yet the program will be unsound.
+For small structs (say, fewer than five fields), it is fairly straightforward to ensure during code review that all fields have been initialized.
+However, for something like Tock's standard PCB, and its ~25 fields, it can be easy to miss an uninitialized field during code review.
+When a new field is added to the PCB struct, that field _must_ be initialized as well everywhere the struct is created.
+Because we've told the compiler the memory is `MaybeUninit`, Rust will not generate an error a field is not initialized, but the program will be unsound.

 To ensure a compiler error is generated if not every field of a struct is initialized in a `MaybeUninit` use case, we created the `init_uninit_struct!()`